Cleaning and Televising

 TV Inspection is done with a camera that is placed directly into the sewer through a manhole.
 The camera can examine and televise the entire length of sewer between manholes.

-The following Sewer Cleaning and TV Inspection Projects will be in progress beginning in mid-April and finishing near the end of December.
+The following Sewer Cleaning and TV Inspection Projects will be in progress beginning in April and finishing in December.
 The operation time of the projects varies from project to project.
 Typical hours are from 7:00 AM and 10:00 PM on weekdays, and between 9:00 AM and 9:00 PM on weekends: